PaulBlanche/frugal/docs/data/api/05-preact.md

 [warn]> Avoid importing `preact.server.ts` in your island, since this module contains server only code (using Deno api).

 By default an `<Island>` is hydrated on load.
-But you can instruct frugal to use another strategy.
+But you can instruct Frugal to use another strategy.

 ### `idle` hydration strategy